agude/agude.github.io/_drafts/2022-01-03-all_my_sons_language_development_comparison.md

 because we were very busy with our other two boys.
 I suspect this is why he didn't know as many animal sounds as well: I used to sit with Theo and Cory and point at animals in books and teach them but I did not do this with Ash.

+As a final note: our kids' doctors were worried about both Theo and Ash's language development being too slow.
+Some of that worry transfered to us as parents.
+Keeping track of their words like this was reassuring---we could see that Ash was on pace compared to Theo, and we knew Theo turned out fine!

 ## Other Writings on Language Development